 |Leigh Creek Energy, ISG Demonstration Plant, April 2018||Leigh Creek Energy, Exploration Drilling Operations - PEL 650, March 2020||Leigh Creek Energy, Geophysical Operations - PEL 650, September 2020|

 |Download the Statement of Environmental Objectives||Download the Statement of Environmental Objectives||Download the Statement of Environmental Objectives|

 |Download the Environmental Impact Report||Download the Environmental Impact Report||Download the Environmental Impact Report|

-For any future UCG proposals, Leigh Creek Energy will be required to develop and submit a new EIR and SEO for the proposed gasification operations under the PGE Act.
-This process will include public consultation including engagement with the local community, and potential referral under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999;
+For any future UCG proposals, Leigh Creek Energy will be required to develop a new EIR and SEO for the proposed gasification operations under the PGE Act.

 For further information on the approvals process, including relevant stages and consultation requirements, please see the activity approval process.

 Whilst approval of an SEO is a significant step within the approvals process, this still does not provide rights to Leigh Creek Energy to begin on-ground works.
 To do this, Leigh Creek Energy are required to proceed to the third and final approval stage to obtain approval to commence on ground activities.
 This entails submission to the Department for evaluation and approval of all technical and engineering designs relating to the proposed activity to ensure the design and intended construction and monitoring of all surface facilities, pipelines, and wells are in accordance with recognised industry standards and fit for the purpose for achieving the requirements of the final approved SEO and conditions.